-Date Changes made 23 September 2021 The Amalgamated Briefing Paper on Restarting Solemn Trials has been updated at Appendix H under the heading "COVID "incidents" during a trial - judicial considerations".
+L has been "re-lettered" to take account of appendices which have been removed in this edition.
+28 February 2022 Appendix F has been updated to encourage jury notetaking.
+11 January 2022 The Briefing Paper has been updated to reflect: The emergency presumption of remote evidence by professional witnesses which takes effect from 17 January 2022 and The new witness behaviour protocol agreed by the Remote Professional Witnesses Working Group, chaired to be provided to witnesses who are giving evidence remotely.
+See Chapter 1, under the heading "Issues specific to the restart of Sheriff and Jury trials" and Appendices M and N. 23 September 2021 The Amalgamated Briefing Paper on Restarting Solemn Trials has been updated at Appendix H under the heading "COVID "incidents" during a trial - judicial considerations".
 A section entitled "SCTS staff member reports COVID symptoms mid trial" has been added.
 This section provides guidance should a member of SCTS staff involved in a trial, such as the jury attendant, be replaced after reporting COVID symptoms during the trial.
 Transparency on such matters is recommended, but it is of course a matter for the individual judge in any particular trial to decide what to say and the Judicial Institute cannot be prescriptive.
 23 September 2021 The procedure for the affirmation of jurors has been updated in conjunction with the SCTS guidance issued for clerks, to streamline the process and ensure consistency between the two.
+The Briefing

-The Briefing Paper has been updated in Chapter 4, under the heading "Day Two" to reflect the new streamlined process for affirming jurors.
-16 March 2021 There have recently been discussions about what a judge should say to the remaining jurors if, mid-trial, one juror reports COVID symptoms and requires to self-isolate so that the judge discharges the juror and the trial proceeds with 14 jurors.
+Paper has been updated in Chapter 4, under the heading "Day Two" to reflect the new streamlined process for affirming jurors.
+9 March There have recently been discussions about what a judge should 2021 say to the remaining jurors if, mid-trial, one juror reports COVID symptoms and requires to self-isolate so that the judge discharges the juror and the trial proceeds with 14 jurors.
 The Amalgamated Briefing Paper on Restarting Solemn Trials has been updated to incorporate the following wording at Appendix H under the new heading "COVID "incidents" during a trial - judicial considerations": "It is understood that when the juror reports his/her symptoms he/she will be asked by the clerk whether he/she has complied with social distancing requirements while serving as a juror.
-If the juror with symptoms says that social distancing has been complied with then the Public Health/SCTS advice is that there is no need to inform anyone else, ie the remaining jurors.
+If the juror with symptoms says that social distancing has been complied with then the Public Health/SCTS advice is that there is no need to inform anyone else, i.e. the remaining jurors.
 Thus from a health and protection perspective no action is required.
 If the response is that social distancing has not been complied with then the clerk will need to obtain more information and it might be necessary for the clerk to carry out further enquiries with the other jurors.
 However the judge will want or need to say something to the remaining jurors about the missing juror, as the judge would do in any trial when a juror is discharged.
 Usually the judge will say no more than something like:- "You will see, members of the jury, that one of your number is no longer with us.
 I have discharged that juror and the trial will now proceed with 14 of you."
-More often than not the judge will also say something like:- "I cannot go into the reasons for that juror being discharged and you should not speculate"
+More often than not the judge will also say something like:-

+"I cannot go into the reasons for that juror being discharged and you should not speculate"